prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 critical.
 Root cause of unpredictable latency primarily hinges on:

 * Garbage collection.
+* Pass by reference.
+* Pointer indirection due to virtual-tables and other language level abstractions.
 * Runtime Scheduler for green-threads compiled into the application.
-* Pass by reference.
-* Pointer indirection due to virtual-tables and other abstractions.

 Rust has strong ownership model to avoid Garbage collection.
 Rust don't have green-threads and hence there is no scheduler compiled into